OscarGodson/EpicEditor/README.md

 ### save()

 Manually saves a file.
-EpicEditor will save on keyup by default but if you are inserting content via ajax for example, this is useful.
+EpicEditor will save continuously every 100ms by default, but if you set `autoSave` in the options to `false` or to longer intervals it's useful to manually save.

 ```javascript
 saveFileBtn.onclick = function(){